bump-sh/docs/docs/help/bump-cli.md

 You can find your own `my-documentation` slug from your [documentation settings](https://bump.sh/docs).

 You can also deploy a given file to a different branch of your documentation with the `--branch <branch-name>` parameter.
 The branch will be created if it doesn't exist.
-More details about the branching feature is available on [a dedicated help page](branching.md).
+More details about the branching feature is available on [this dedicated help page](branching.md).

 ```undefined
 bump deploy path/to/file.json --doc my-documentation --branch staging